Dbarreau/configure-ad/README.md

 - Stabilize the Domain Controller's Private IP address
 - Change the Client's DNS server to the Domain Controller's DNS server
 - Create an Admin and some users

+Create DC-1 (rename My Report)

+Download AD it takes about 10 mins

+Enable ICMPv4

+Change DC-1 IP Address from dynamic to static

+Complete the AD Download

+———————————

+Create Client 1 (rename to Barreau Hospital)

+Change Client 1 dns to DC-1’s dns server

+Restart DC-1

+Create Dr_Peters and make official

+Create
+_employees to _doctors

+_admins to _nurses

+_users to  _patients

+_accountant to _boardmembers

+Then run script

+Restart client1 - cmd - ping -t 10.0.0.4

+Verify dc-1 is reachable on the network line

+Right click start- system - change PC name

+Restart client 1 sign in as Dr_Peters

+Right click - start - system- Remote Desktop - access to pc - domain users - apply Restart client

+Pick a select user from Dc-1 sign in
+On client (copy and paste on notepad)